skyfielders/python-skyfield/skyfield/documentation/positions.rst

 * *z-axis* — Aims at the North Celestial Pole.

-The ICRS axes are within 0.02 arcseconds of the J2000 axes, so many scripts simply treat old J2000 coordinates as ICRS coordinates.
+The ICRS axes are within 0.02 arcseconds of the J2000 axes, so many scripts simply treat old J2000 coordinates as equivalent to modern ICRS coordinates.

 Quick reference
 ===============